SigmaSaid/Stanford-Daily-Research-Saidzhan/reports/METHODS.md

 1. **The piece that prompted this one.** T. Mui, "From the Community | What 15 years of Daily opinion pieces reveal about diversity," *The Stanford Daily*, November 5, 2025.
+2. **The corpus.** 11,242 articles collected from the Daily's public WordPress REST API, January 2015 through August 2026, Opinions and News alike.
-2. **This repository.** The full data-collection and analysis pipeline, every diagnostic table, and all figures referenced in the article are in this repo, so any number in the piece can be traced back to its source table.
+3. **The code and methods.** The full analysis pipeline, every diagnostic table, and this note documenting the choices behind the analysis, so any number in the piece can be traced back to its source table.

 ## Reproducibility